TomokoK/libGDX-CorpseParty-Clone/README.md

 Map, sprite, and music assets are copyright Team GrisGris, 2011.

-All source code, voice acting, and all other files not belonging to Team GrisGris are copyrighted my myself, Please contact me regarding any issues or questions.
+All other files (e.g. source code, voice acting, etc...) are copyrighted by the author (me).
+Please contact me regarding any issues or questions.

 Some assets have been ignored by git for privacy reasons.
+This will cause the project to fail on run if you attempt to build it yourself.

 Project deadline: Late June 2018